A new "bomb cyclone" blizzard hits U.S. Plains and Midwest

 Wind gusts upwards of 100 mph were reported Wednesday in eastern Colorado, Hurley said.

-Denver International Airport reported that about half its flights, 755, were canceled Wednesday and into early Thursday, but all runways remained operational.
+Denver International Airport reported that about half its flights, 755, were cancelled Wednesday and into early Thursday, but all runways remained operational.

 Residents throughout the north-central United States could expect downed trees, widespread power outages, road closures and treacherous driving through Friday, the NWS said.

-More than 10,000 homes and businesses were without power in South Dakota and about another 10,000 in Minnesota early Thursday, according to the tracking site PowerOutage.Us.
+More than 10,000 homes and businesses were without power in South Dakota early Thursday, according to the tracking site PowerOutage.Us.

 In March, another “bomb cyclone,” which involves a rapidly intensifying cyclone, triggered heavy rain over the region and combined with melting snow to cause flooding along the Missouri River and its tributaries.
 More than $3 billion in damage was done to property and crops in Nebraska and Iowa alone.